xtendui/xtendui/src/gatsby/markdown/components/extensions/slider/api.md

 </div>

-You can get activated elements or targets this way:
+You can get activated elements or targets with `hasCurrent`.

 ```js
 self.elements.filter(x => self.hasCurrent(x))